Skip to main content

 Organise a beach clean

-Want to take the next step?
-Our step‑by‑step toolkit gives you everything you need to host a safe, successful beach clean from risk assessments and equipment lists to promotional materials.
+Can't find a beach clean near you, or looking to build up your beach cleaning skills?
+You can organise your own!
+Our step‑by‑step toolkit gives you everything you need to host a safe, successful beach clean - from risk assessments and equipment lists to promotional materials.

 It’s easy, rewarding and a powerful way to inspire others to protect the places they love.